-I always read a novel with a pencil in hand to make notes in the margins and notecards nearby for writing down things I notice about characters or themes.
+Reading a novel for class can seem challenging.
+Students are recommended to try to read novels with a pencil in hand to make notes in the margins and notecards nearby for writing down things you notice about characters or themes.
 You might prefer a highlighter and a sheet of paper with a line drawn down the middle.
-Either works fine as long as you have a place to jot down quotes, page numbers and observations from your reading AND to write down questions or comments you might want to bring up during class discussion.
-Allow time to read and to RE-read.
+Either works fine as long as you have a place to jot down quotes, page numbers and observations from your reading and to write down questions or comments you might want to bring up during class discussion.
+Allow time to read and to re-read.
 Often you won't see meaning until the second time through a text.
 Allow 5 minutes average per page of reading you have to do.
 This is the typical amount of time required to digest a college text adequately.
 Try to break your reading into chapters so that you get a break of a few minutes between reading sessions.
 This may mean doing some reading in the morning before class, over lunch or in the afternoon and not saving it all for after dinner.

 Reading for Understanding

 - Don't take notes as you read.
 Get through at least a paragraph before you mark anything.
 This allows your brain to flow with the words and build a picture in your mind.
 You'll have a better sense of what was important in a paragraph if you wait until you finish it.

 - As you read, try to be aware of patterns in characters, mood, word choice.
 Look for connections between this part of the story and earlier sections.
 Look for connections to things you've read before.

 - When you start to take notes there are many things you could look seek out in the text.
 Start with a few basics and as you get more experienced, you will start to find more of the items on the list below.